Creatiwity/witycms-doc/users.md

 The action button "**Edit**" allow you to *edit* or *delete* a user (according to permissions granted by your administrator).
 ![](user-01.png)
-At the right you have "**Search**" application who permit you to make a fast search when you need to find a user.
+The bloc search at the right allows you to make a fast search when you need to find a user.

 ## Add a user